SOME SOUTH CARIBOO PUBLIC EVENTS

 Flawed logic justifies the destruction of Fish Lake

-When the British Columbia government gave environmental approval to the controversial Prosperity gold-copper mine in December it used questionable logic, saying the operation was acceptable because the damage would be limited.
+When the British Columbia government have environmental approval to the controversial Prosperity gold-copper mine in December it used questionable logic, saying the operation was acceptable because the damage would be limited.

 - CBC Radio 1 91.3 FM, Clinton 1070 AM